UniMath/agda-unimath/src/elementary-number-theory/strictly-increasing-sequences-natural-numbers.lagda.md

 ## Idea

-Strictly monotonic sequences of natural numbers are functions `f : ℕ → ℕ` that preserve or reverse strict inequality of natural numbers.
+Strictly increasing sequences of natural numbers are sequences `f : ℕ → ℕ` that preserve inequality of natural numbers.

-Strictly decreasing sequences of natural numbers don't exist.

-Strictly increasing sequences of natural numbers are stable under composition and can get arbitrarily large.
+The identity sequence is strictly increasing.
+Strictly increasing sequences of natural numbers are stable under composition.
+Strictly increasing sequences of natural numbers and can get arbitrarily large.

 ## Definitions